datstartup/ubuntuopenbox/lessons/course.md

   - NetInstall
 ---

-# COURSE MATERIAL
-# COMPLETE GUIDE TO INSTALL UBUNTU LINUX WITH OPENBOX

 This material used to be for my course on Udemy.

 # Section 3 – Install Ubuntu Operating System